 Depending on wishes, a service, eulogy, or short religious ceremony can take place on board.
 Music, readings, or personal words from relatives are possible.

-At the burial site, the urn is presented with dignity, often decorated with flowers or a wreath.
+At the burial site, the urn is presented with dignity, accompanied by individual flowers or flower petals.

 After the burial, the ship's bell tolls four times – a traditional maritime custom marking the conclusion of the ceremony.

 The ship circles the burial site three times.
-This is a moment of silence and remembrance before the return journey begins.
+This is a moment of silence and remembrance.

 The return journey offers space for conversations, quiet memories, or simply processing the experience.